openmeeg/openmeeg.github.io/publications.rst

     - [2] A. Gramfort, Papadopoulo T., Olivi E., Clerc M..
 OpenMEEG: opensource software for quasistatic bioelectromagnetics, BioMedical Engineering OnLine 45:9, 2010

+    - [3] A. Gramfort, Papadopoulo T., Olivi E., Clerc M..
+Forward Field Computation with OpenMEEG, Computational Intelligence and Neuroscience, Volume 2011 (2011), Article ID 923703, 13 pages `DOI http://dx.doi.org/10.1155/2011/923703`_

-    - [3] Clerc M., A. Gramfort, Olivi E., Papadopoulo T..
+    - [4] Clerc M., A. Gramfort, Olivi E., Papadopoulo T..
 The symmetric BEM: bringing in more variables for better accuracy.
 Proceedings of Biomag 2010.
 [PDF]

 Please cite publications [1] and [2] to comply to the Cecill-B license.